Master's Series and Community Meeting

 What is the Master's Series and Community Meeting?

-Each academic year, the entire MFT student body is invited and encouraged to attend a number of Master’s Series gatherings facilitated by the MFT faculty.
-A student, sometimes two, is invited by the MFT faculty to select a family, couple, or individual with whom they are working, and present the case to the MFT faculty and student body.
-It is up to the student to select a case for presentation.
-The faculty places no restrictions, although we hope that the student will select a case that he or she has found to be particularly interesting, whether that means successful or unsuccessful, complex, intractable, or challenging.Following a brief (10 minutes) presentation by the invited presenter, faculty members may ask the presenter questions.
-Presenters may be asked to talk about their therapeutic work, their philosophical orientation to change, how they are thinking about the client, what they are doing with the client, what has been working, what has not been working, where, if at all, the presenter thinks the therapy is breaking down, where, if at all, the presenter thinks the therapy is facilitating good change.
+Each academic year, the MFT student body is invited and encouraged to attend a number of Master’s Series gatherings facilitated by the MFT faculty.
+One or two students may be invited by the faculty to present a case.
+While no restrictions are placed on the presenter, the faculty desires that the student will select a case that he or she has found to be particularly interesting.
+Whether or not the student therapist has experienced success, cases that are complex, intractable, or challenging provide fantastic learning and teaching opportunities.Following a brief (10 minute) presentation by the invited presenter, faculty members may ask the presenter questions.
+Presenters may be asked to talk about their therapeutic work; their philosophical orientation to change; how they are thinking about the client; what they are doing with the client; what has worked and not worked; where, if at all, the presenter thinks therapy is breaking down; and where, if at all, the presenter thinks therapy is facilitating satisfactory change.

-When the faculty members have enough information, they offer their ideas and begin a discussion between themselves about how the case makes sense while the presenter and the audience listen.
-At some point, the floor is opened to the rest of the students who can then also ask questions, make comments, and offer observations.The structure of the Master’s Series, described above, is purposeful.
-It is not meant as supervision for the presenter, although that may be a side-benefit.
-Rather, it is designed to offer students a chance to “see” into the minds of the clinical faculty, to hear how they work, to “watch” how they think about relationship, clients, change, and to observe their use of creativity.
-In addition to working with clients, we think students benefit greatly when they get to hear the way faculty members think about cases, see how faculty members differ from one another, watch how faculty employ differing perspectives and make sense of the same case differently, and how faculty go about facilitating change differently.
-These can be invaluable learning experiences for students.
+When the faculty members have enough information, they offer ideas and begin discussion between themselves while the presenter and the audience listen.
+At some point, the floor is opened for the rest of the attendees to ask questions, make comments, and offer observations.The structure of the Master’s Series, described above, is purposeful.
+It is designed to offer students a chance to “see” into the minds of the clinical faculty, to hear how they work, and to “watch” how they think about relationships, clients, and change.
+Students observe the faculty's use of creativity.
+The faculty believe students benefit tremendously when they hear the way their instructors think about cases.
+Students see how faculty members make sense of the same case while each approaches it from differing perspectives.
+The experience is used as an opportunity to facilitate change in either the student therapist, the clients' relationship to the problem, or both.
+These are invaluable learning experiences for students.

 Who Can Attend?Anyone who graduated from or is currently a student in the MFT program is welcome.